What’s on in and around Northamptonshire

 MUSIC

 Northampton Male Voice Choir.
-7.30pm at Kingsley Park Methodist Church Hall (opp St Matthews Church), visitors always welcome to come along and join us.
-For details www.nmvc.co.uk
+7.30pm at Kingsley Park Methodist Church Hall. www.nmvc.co.uk

 OTHER